microsoft/WhatTheHack/021-IdentityForApps/Student/02-susi.md

 - State
 - CMC Consultant ID (named "ConsultantID")

-It should be noted that CMC only is licensed to do business in the following states: **NY, PA, OH, IN, IL, MN, WI, KY, WV, IA, MI**.
+It should be noted that CMC only is licensed to do business in the following states: **New York (NY), Ohio (OH) and Pennsylvania (PA)** (values between parentheses represent the values that should be stored in the directory).

 CMC IT Management has also asked that First and Last Name are displayed BEFORE Display Name on the sign up form.
 There's also a rumor that IT Management has also expressed that they are partial to the Slate Gray User Flow template.